Reguibat

-The Reguibat (الرقيبات; variously transliterated Reguibate, Rguibat, R'gaybat, R'gibat, Erguibat, Ergaybat) is a Sahrawi tribe of Sanhaja-Berber origins.
-The Reguibat speak Hassaniya Arabic, and are Arabized in culture.
-They claim descent from Sidi Ahmed Rguibi, who lived in the Saguia el-Hamra region in the 16th century.
+The Reguibat (الرقيبات; variously transliterated Reguibate, Rguibat, R'gaybat, R'gibat, Erguibat, Ergaybat) is a Sahrawi tribal confederation of mixed Arab and Sanhaja Berber origins.
+The Reguibat speak Hassaniya Arabic, and are Arab in culture.
+They claim descent from Sidi Ahmed al-Reguibi, an Arab Islamic preacher from Beni Hassan who settled in Saguia el-Hamra in 1503.
 They also believe that they are, through him, a chorfa tribe, i.e. descendants of Muhammad.
+They are divided into two main geographical divisions - the Reguibat as-Sahel and Reguibat ash-Sharg - who are in turn divided into sub tribes.
 Religiously, they belong to the Maliki school of Sunni Islam.